August 25-27, 2020 in Pocatello, Idaho

-This invittaion only short-course, hosted by Utah State University Restoration Consortium, will bring together IDFG and partners interested in low-tech alternatives for restoring streams and associated riparian and mesic habitats to benefit wildlife and working lands in southern Idaho.
+This invitation only short-course, hosted by Utah State University Restoration Consortium, will bring together IDFG, USFWS, BLM and other partners interested in low-tech alternatives for restoring streams and associated riparian and mesic habitats to benefit wildlife and working lands in southeastern Idaho.

 Slides & Handouts

 For the workshops, we will rely on the new Design Manual and the Pocket Guide, which are both available free digitally.
-As part of your workshop registration fee, a hard copy will be provided to you in person at the workshop.
-Extra print copies of manual are available for ~ $60 on Amazon and print runs of the pocket guide can be arranged.
+Extra print copies of manual are available for ~ $60 on Amazon and waterproof versions of the pocket guide can be purchased here.

 - Wheaton J.M., Bennett S.N., Bouwes, N., Maestas J.D. and Shahverdian S.M.
 (Editors).
 2019.
 Low-Tech Process-Based Restoration of Riverscapes: Design Manual.
 Version 1.0.
 Utah State University Restoration Consortium.
 Logan, UT.
 286 pp. DOI: 10.13140/RG.2.2.19590.63049/2.